 Some Notes

-Downstairs consists of a small toilet room (2m²/22ft²), plus a large open plan area consisting of living and dining areas, stair well and kitchen which is also open to the conservatory (39m²/416ft²).
-All external doors open into this area.
+Downstairs consists of a small toilet room (2m²/22ft²), plus a large open plan area consisting of living and dining areas, stair well and kitchen which is also open to the conservatory (a total of 39m²/416ft²), where all external doors open into this area.

 The central heating is relatively new, so the condensing gas combi-boiler is quite efficient.
-It has a heat output of 24.9kW (to heat 77m² / 826ft² of house) and a SEDBUK rating of 90%.
+It has a SEDBUK rating of 90% and a heat output of 24.9kW, which should be more than enough to heat a to heat 77m² / 826ft² house.

-In the UK gas is much cheaper for heating than electricity, we currently pay 3p/kWh for gas (at 90% boiler efficiency) and 11p/kWh for electricity (that's 3 & 16 cents/kWh at current exchange rates) so we would prefer the bulk of the heating load to be carried by the gas central heating.
+In the UK gas is much cheaper for heating than electricity, so we currently pay 8.3p/kWh for gas (at 90% boiler efficiency) and 28p/kWh for electricity (that's 10 & 36 cents/kWh at current exchange rates) so we would prefer the bulk of the heating load to be carried by the gas central heating.

-Down the line we would like under floor heating downstairs, but we can't justify that right now.
+Down the line we would like under floor heating downstairs, but that would be a big, disruptive job, teh same as addadding more radiators.
 We will also eventually get around to replacing the patio doors and the conservatory, which should help with insulation downstairs, but again those are longer term plans.

 Question